dask/dask/docs/source/faq.rst

 secure environments.
 It is used in conservative institutions as well as fast moving ones.

-This page contains Frequently Asked Questions and concerns from institutions when they first investigate Dask.
+This page contains Frequently Asked Questions and concerns from institutions and users when they first investigate Dask.

 .. contents:: :local: